 Greek Mountain Tea (Sideritis sp.)

-Greek mountain tea is a herbal tea, naturally caffeine free, that has been consumed for its healthy benefits for years.
+Greek mountain tea (also known as ironwort or shepherd's tea), is a herbal tea, naturally caffeine free, that has been consumed for its healthy benefits for years.
 Research studies have shown to have anti-microbial, anti-inflammatory, antioxidant and anti-spasmodic properties.
 It is rich in a number of natural antioxidants, including flavonoids, and also contains essential oils (source: Journal of Ethnopharmacology, Journal of Physiology and Pharmacology, European Journal of Nutrition, Journal of Medicinal Food).

 Uses: Back home, during cool winter days we remember waking up to the aroma of wild mountain tea boiling on the stove.
 To experience the full flavor of our delicious tea, boil and strain or simply add hot water and enjoy!